shoaib1522/UNIX-Shell-Creation/README.md

 # UNIX-Shell-Creation

 ## Overview
 This project involves creating a custom UNIX shell as part of the Operating Systems Lab.
-The shell will gradually be developed through various versions, adding features like command parsing, I/O redirection, background process handling, and command history.
+The shell will gradually be developed through various versions, adding features like command parsing, I/O redirection, background process handling, command history, and built-in commands.
 This shell provides an interactive way for users to execute commands within a UNIX environment, offering both basic and advanced functionalities.

 ## Versions & Features